 - List your awards along with other SWW members on our Member Awards page.

 - You’ll have a chance to be published when we call for submissions from our membership for future book projects.
-Find out about our first two releases, The Storyteller’s Anthology and The SouthWest Sage Anthology, as well as our newest books, KiMo Theatre: Fact & Folklore and 2019 Contest Winners Anthology.
+Find out about our first two releases, The Storyteller’s Anthology (2014) and SouthWest Writers Sage Anthology (2018), as well as our three newest books, Seeing the World in 20/20 (an anthology of award-winning stories, 2020), KiMo Theatre: Fact & Folklore (2019), and SouthWest Writers 2019 Winners Anthology.

 Bob Gassaway Student Writer Grant